awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

 1. On the pipeline details page, choose **Edit**\.
 This opens the editing page for the pipeline\.

 1. On the **Edit** page, do one of the following:
    + To edit a stage, choose the edit icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/edit_icon.png)\) on that stage\.
 You can add actions \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/add_action.png)\) in serial and parallel with existing actions:

      You can also edit actions in this view by choosing the edit icon for those actions\.
 To delete an action, choose the delete icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/delete_icon.png)\) on that action\.

      To add AWS CodeBuild as a build action or test action to a stage, see [Use AWS CodePipeline with AWS CodeBuild to Test Code and Run Builds](http://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html) in *[AWS CodeBuild User Guide](http://docs.aws.amazon.com/codebuild/latest/userguide/)*\.
    + To edit an action, choose the edit icon for that action, and then on **Edit action**, change the values\.
 Items marked with an asterisk \(**\***\) are required\.
-**Note**
+     + If you edit a source action by adding an AWS CodeCommit repository name and branch, a message appears showing the Amazon CloudWatch Events rule to be created for this pipeline\.
+If you remove the AWS CodeCommit source, a message appears showing the Amazon CloudWatch Events rule to be deleted\.
-If you edit a source action by choosing an updated AWS CodeCommit repository name and branch, a message is displayed under **Change detection options** showing the Amazon CloudWatch Events rule that will be created for this pipeline\.
-This allows AWS CodePipeline to use Amazon CloudWatch Events to detect changes for your new pipeline\.
+     + If you edit a source action by adding an Amazon S3 source bucket, a message appears showing the Amazon CloudWatch Events rule and AWS CloudTrail trail to be created for this pipeline\.
+If you remove the Amazon S3 source, a message appears showing the Amazon CloudWatch Events rule and AWS CloudTrail trail to be deleted\.
+If the AWS CloudTrail trail is in use by other pipelines, then the trail is not removed and the data event is deleted\.
    + To add a stage, choose **\+ Stage** at the point in the pipeline where you want to add a stage\.
 Provide a name for the stage, and then add at least one action to it\.
 Items marked with an asterisk \(**\***\) are required\.
    + To delete a stage, choose the delete icon on that stage\.
-The stage and all of its actions will be deleted\.
+The stage and all of its actions are deleted\.

    For example, if you wanted to add an action to an existing stage in a pipeline: